maartenbreddels/datapythonista.github.io/content/_pandas-doc-update.rst

 -------------------------------

-As it's obvious that a single person can't do much, one of the things that was tried was to organize a `huge sprint <https://python-sprints.github.io/pandas/>`.
-While the sprint was probably successful in some ways, with 500 participants we managed to get around 200 docstrings improved significantly.
-But that was at the cost of keeping the whole core development team distracted from any other development for two weeks or more.
-A fun experience for the many who participated I'd say, but something that I wouldn't like to see repeated (at least in the same way).
+As it's obvious that a single person can't do much, one of the things that was tried was to organize a `huge sprint <https://python-sprints.github.io/pandas/>` to work on docstrings.
+While the sprint was probably successful in some ways, with 30 local user groups in different parts of the world (Korea, India, Kenya, Nigeria, Argentina, and many other locations, mainly in US and Europe).
+Around 500 participants worked in fixing docstrings, and around 200 docstrings improved significantly.
+That was in a way extremly great (and 200 out of 1,500 leaves a lot of work but it's a significant contribution).
+But not everything was so positive in may opinion, and surely not an option to repeat the experience in the same way.
+That is because the bottleneck was not in attracting new contributors (the response of the community was amazing), but the core development team, and the reviewers.
+The sprint distracted the team from any other development for more than two weeks, and increased massively the amount of work of a small team of volunteers that already do more than they can.
+I took care personally of the last pull requests of the sprint, and that was more than 6 months after it happened.

-The good news was that with all the efforts of `NumFOCUS <https://numfocus.org/` to create a strong PyData community, it was somehow easy to find 500 pandas users who wouldn't mind spending a Sunday working on the pandas documentation.
-That's really amazing I think.
+It's worth repeating how amazing was the response of the community on participating in the sprint and helping develop pandas.
+And besides all the enthusiastic people who joined, I think it's fair to give a big part of the credit to `NumFOCUS <https://numfocus.org/` for creating a strong PyData community, and opening the channels to reach the more than 500 pandas users who wouldn't mind spending a whole Sunday working on the pandas documentation.
+That's really impressive I think, and now that the community is so healthy, it may be easy to forget the amount of work it takes to build a community with around 150 local user groups, and between 10 and 20 conferences per year.

-But the bad news is that the bottleneck is not there.
-But in the reviwing of the work.
-It's expected that people making their first contribution require mentorship and feedback from more experienced developers.
+But that alone doesn't fix the problem, since as mentioned, the bottleneck wasn't on the number of contributors, but in the number of maintainers.

 The validation script
 ---------------------